 This year our rotating grand prize category is Lake Michigan!
 Any projects addressing Lake Michigan issues will be considered for the grand prize.
 Participants may submit to this and one other category when registering.

-We are currently seeking donations for other prizes.
+We welcome donations for prizes.
 You can donate by going to our sponsor page.

 Grand Prize winners will each receive a Fyxation Bicycle!

 For class-wide submissions, only presenters (up to 3) will receive bicycles.

 Bikes provided by Fyxation were awarded to the 2020 Grand Prize Winners.